18/8 vs 18/10 vs 18/0 Stainless Steel: Differences & CNC Machining Guide | LS Manufacturing

 Stainless steel is a special alloy steel consisting mainly of iron (Fe) with chromium (Cr), nickel (Ni) and other possible alloying elements (e.g. molybdenum Mo, titanium Ti, copper, Cu, etc.) added to improve its properties.
 With the addition of these alloying elements, stainless steel has unique corrosion resistance, high strength, aesthetics and a certain heat resistance.
 Since stainless steel is resistant to most oxidizing and organic acids corrosion, it performs well in a variety of environments.
 In addition, stainless steel is easy to clean and maintain, and can maintain its luster and beauty for a long time.
 Based on these characteristics, stainless steel is widely used in various fields such as building, kitchen equipment, machinery, chemical engineering, such as making doors and windows, railings, curtain walls, kitchen utensils and tableware,transmission components, etc.

-What are 18/8, 18/10, and 18/0 stainless steel?
+What Are 18/8, 18/10, and 18/0 Stainless Steel?

 18/8, 18/10 and 18/0 are common markers in stainless steel and represent the chromium/nickel ratio in stainless steel.
 Here's a closer look at the three stainless steel options: